microsoft/industry/foundations/powerPlatform/readme.md

 ### Design considerations

 - Where central teams are concerned, you should use pipelines for continuous integration and deployment.
 Use pipelines to manage environment lifecycle, including DLP, security groups, RBAC, and auditing from a compliance perspective.
-- The blanket application of a DevOps model won’t instantly establish capable DevOps teams
+- The blanket application of a DevOps model won’t instantly establish capable DevOps teams.
-- Investing in engineering capabilities and resources is critical to ensure sustainable engineering and development of the platform alongside with the roadmap
+- Investing in engineering capabilities and resources is critical to ensure sustainable engineering and development of the platform alongside with the roadmap.

 ### Design recommendations